Avalanche Skills Course 1

 Itinerary

 The Avalanche Skills Course 1 includes a field day and a theory session.
-The theory session takes place the evening before the field day from 18:00 to 21:00 in Wānaka.
+The theory session takes place the evening before the field day from 18:00 to 21:00 at the WMG Base in Albert Town, Wānaka.
+Transport is available from a central Wanaka location (details on booking).

 On the morning of the field day, the group will meet at 8:00 to travel up to Treble Cone for a morning briefing before heading up the lifts.
 After a full day of practical exercise, we aim to return to the ski field base by 16:00.

-To get the most out of this course, participants should have previously completed the MSC Online Avalanche Course.
+To get the most out of this course, you must complete the free MSC Online Avalanche Course beforehand.

 We also run an Avalanche Skills Course for Mountaineers and Trampers focusing on terrain analysis, equipment, and travel considerations for backcountry travel on foot.